An Algorithm for the Separation-Preserving Transition of Clusterings: The Overall Transition

-Let us first discuss the construction of a `good' power diagram $P^\nu$ that induces clustering $C^\nu$ in the sequence: we want a good site vector, and good positions of the separating hyperplanes.
+Let us first discuss the construction of a good power diagram $P^\nu$ that induces clustering $C^\nu$ in the sequence: we want a good site vector, and good positions of the separating hyperplanes.
 First, note that we are given a site vector in the normal cone for every clustering $C^\nu$.
-For the clusterings $C^{s,0},\dots,C^{s,p}$ and $C^{t,q},\dots,C^{t,0}$ (blue arcs in Figure~\ref{fig:lineartransition}) that are returned by \textsc{AlgoInitToRad}, we know that $s$ and $t$ are contained in the normal cone of the clustering vector in the respective single-shape partition polytopes.
+For the clusterings $C^{s,0},\dots,C^{s,p}$ and $C^{t,q},\dots,C^{t,0}$ (blue arcs in Figure~\ref{fig:lineartransition}) that are returned by \textsc{AlgoLSAtoRad}, we know that $s$ and $t$ are contained in the normal cone of the clustering vector in the respective single-shape partition polytopes.
 For the clusterings $C^{\lambda_r}$ ($1 \leq r \leq m$) along the linear transition $(1-\lambda) s + \lambda t $ (red arcs in Figure~\ref{fig:lineartransition}), the value $\lambda_r \in [0;1]$ is chosen such that $s^{\lambda_r} = (1 - \lambda_r) s + \lambda_r t$ is contained in the intersection of the normal cones of $w(C^{\lambda_{r-1}})$ and $w(C^{\lambda_r})$, as we will see in \textsc{AlgoRadToRad} and Section~\ref{sec:rad-to-rad}.
-Hence, a natural choice of a site vector that is in the the normal cone at $w(C^{\lambda_r})$, but not in the normal cone of the previous or next clustering vector, is a convex combination of $s$ and $t$ in the form $\frac{1}{2}(s^{\lambda_r} + s^{\lambda_{r+1}})$ for $1 \leq r < m$.
+Hence, a natural choice of a site vector that is in the normal cone at $w(C^{\lambda_r})$, but not in the normal cone of the previous or next clustering vector, is a convex combination of $s$ and $t$ in the form $\frac{1}{2}(s^{\lambda_r} + s^{\lambda_{r+1}})$ for $1 \leq r < m$.
 Note that this choice of site vector for $C^{\lambda_r}$ implies that the constructed power diagram uniquely induces $C^{\lambda_r}$ from the sequence.
-(Recall that the clustering vectors of the first and last clustering of this sequence $C^{\lambda_0}= C^s_\text{rad}$ and $C^{\lambda_m} = C^t_\text{rad}$ contain $s$ and $t$ in their normal cone by construction, respectively.)
+(The clustering vectors of the first and last clustering of this sequence $C^{\lambda_0}= C^s_\text{rad}$ and $C^{\lambda_m} = C^t_\text{rad}$ contain $s$ and $t$ in their normal cone by construction, respectively.)
 Summing up, there is a natural choice for the site vector for each power diagram $P^\nu$.
 These follow a linear transition from $s$ to $t$.
+Second, for given sites, we also want good positions of the separating hyperplanes in the underlying space.
+A common approach is to maximize the so-called \emph{margin}, i.e., maximize the minimum Euclidean distance of any item to the boundary of its cell; see, e.g., \cite{bm-92,Borgwardt2015}.